johannesstroebele91/graphql-library/3_implementation/frontend/2_making-requests_without-hooks.md

-TODO rein:

-1. Requests e.g. `job-board/client/src/requests.js`
-   - specify which data is requested by the frontend
-   - endpointURL, method, headers, body (query, _variables_), return data
-2. Queries or mutations e.g. `job-board/client/src/queries.js`
-   - are created like specified in `make queries` and `make mutations`
-   - should be outsource if there are too many queries (e.g. `movies-management-system/client/src/queries/queries.js`)
-3. React component:
-   - a request is triggerd using a load function
-     - which triggers the functions specified in the requests.js
-     - e.g. `job-board/client/src/components/JobBoard.js`

-# 1. Write Requests using fetch()
+# 1. Write the query

-`job-board/client/src/requests.js`

-More information is provided in `making-requests/basics.md`
+Queries can be stated using
 "gql" enables to convert the query string

 - into a structured object (into query document)
-- that can be understoof by Apollo Client `job-board/client/src/queries.js`
+- that can be understood by Apollo Client

+Example: `job-board/client/src/queries.js`

 ```javascript
 export const QUERY_JOBS = gql`